Managing Classical Processing Requirements for Quantum Error Correction: Related Work

 \section{Related Work}

 This is one of the first works to perform a workload-oriented study of the classical processing requirements and system-level scheduling policies for error-corrected quantum computers.
-Prior to this work, Bomb\'in et al.~\cite{Bombin2023} introduced modular decoding, which is the closest work that divides the global decoding task to sub-tasks without sacrificing decoder accuracy.
-However, this work, and other works such as parallelized window decoding~\cite{Skoric2023, Tan2022} always assume decoders for every logical qubit.
-This work shows that not all qubits require access to fast decoders at all times, thus allowing decoders to be virtualized.
+The Round-Robin (\texttt{RR}) decoder scheduling policy was alluded to in~\cite{Das2022afs, Byun2022} for allocating decoders to different logical qubits but the efficacy of the policy and its strengths and limitations were not explored.
+In particular, XQ-Sim~\cite{Byun2022} proposed \emph{patch-sliding window decoding} that reduced resource and power requirements for a cryogenic control system .
+This patch-sliding mechanism is essentially the round-robin scheduling policy.
+Similarly, AFS~\cite{Das2022afs} reduced decoder resource requirements by using the conjoined decoder architecture (CDA) that shared decoder compute blocks among multiple logical qubits, with arbitration done via a round-robin policy.

+Spatial and temporal parallel window decoding are discussed in~\cite{Skoric2023, Bombin2023, FuhuiLin2025}. \cite{Skoric2023} introduced parallel windowed decoding in both space and time and showed how sliding windowed decoding is not scalable. \cite{FuhuiLin2025} further refined and discussed microarchitectural considerations for spatial windowed decoding, including scheduling different decoding windows within a decoding task.
+Bombín et al.~\cite{Bombin2023} introduced modular decoding, which incorporates both spatial and temporal parallelism in decoding without sacrificing accuracy.
+No work focuses on scheduling decoders from a windowed decoding approach.
 Other works that are broadly connected to this work are summarized below.

-\subheading{System-level Studies} Delfosse et al.~\cite{Delfosse2023} studied the speed vs. accuracy tradeoff for decoders used in FTQC.
-XQSim~\cite{Byun2022} is a full-system FTQC simulator.
-Stein et al.~\cite{Stein2023} proposed a heterogeneous architecture for FTQC, virtual logical qubits were proposed in~\cite{Baker2021}, Lin et al.~\cite{Lin2023} explored modular architectures for error-correcting codes and scheduling for distillation factories was proposed in~\cite{Ding2018}. \cite{Kim2024} described a blueprint of a fault-tolerant quantum computer.
+\subheading{System-level Studies} Network integrated FPGA-based decoding systems were introduced in~\cite{wu2024lego, liyanage2025network}.
+Delfosse et al.~\cite{Delfosse2023} studied the speed vs. accuracy tradeoff for decoders used in FTQC.
+Stein et al.~\cite{Stein2023} proposed a heterogeneous architecture for FTQC.
+Lin et al.~\cite{Lin2023} explored modular architectures for error-correcting codes, and scheduling for distillation factories was proposed in~\cite{Ding2018}. \cite{Kim2024} described a blueprint of a fault-tolerant quantum computer.